meghall06/personal-website/content/blog/quarto-slides/index.md

 One of the most useful features of Quarto reveal.js slides is [absolute position](https://quarto.org/docs/presentations/revealjs/advanced.html#absolute-position), which allows you to specifically place elements on a slide.

+{{< figure src="featured.png" lightbox="true" >}}

-I used this to place images, of course, but I also used it to annotate screenshots with text, place my `.sectionhead` on each slide, and in cases like the slide below, add a little outline for emphasis.
+I used this to place images, of course, but I also used it to annotate screenshots and code with text (like in the example above), place my `.sectionhead` on each slide, and in cases like the slide below, add a little outline for emphasis.

 {{< figure src="box.png" lightbox="true" >}}